BurhanH/burhanh.github.io/projects.md

 Web applications
 ----------------
 In this section, you can find web projects which I developed. <br>
 The [weather app](https://aua-raiy.herokuapp.com/ "Weather application") will show you the weather in a particular city on Earth.
-You can check code and details here - [source code](https://github.com/BurhanH/weather-app) <br>
+You can check code and details here - [source code](https://github.com/BurhanH/weather-app). <br>

 The [newspaper app](https://areket.herokuapp.com/ "Newspaper application") This app was developed to understand how works Django web framework. [source code](https://github.com/BurhanH/areket) <br>

-[One page app](https://torsyk.herokuapp.com/ "One page application") An example of how to develop a web application via Flask web framework. [source code](https://github.com/BurhanH/torsyk) <br>
+[One page app](https://torsyk.herokuapp.com/ "One page application").
+An example of how to develop a web application via Flask web framework. [source code](https://github.com/BurhanH/torsyk) <br>

 Data analisys
 -------------